Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-c-overview.md

 ## Other Components in **Atlantis-C**

 This blog post briefly introduces the core pipeline of **Atlantis-C**.
-Each of the microservices shown in (TODO: fig) have interesting stories behind them worth sharing.
+Each of the microservices shown in [Fig. 1](#overview-of-atlantis-c) like the *Bullseye Directed Fuzzer*, *Deep Generator*, *Ensembler* have interesting stories behind them worth sharing.
 We will try to cover these in future blog posts.

 ## How Did **Atlantis-C** Perform?